dan-fritchman/Thesis/content.md

 ![](fig/cim-column.png "Compute in Memory Column")
 ![](fig/cim-macro.png "Compute in Memory Macro")

 Notably, the conclusions of [@fritchmancim2021] were that programmed-custom layout did not provide a sufficient benefit to the compute in memory circuit to justify its use over the more common digital PnR flow.
 This largely boiled down to a mismatch in layout area between its two primary functions, _compute_ and _memory_.
 Bit for bit, compute is much larger, and hence mitigates the benefit of tightly coupling its layout in memory.
 This example from [@fritchmancim2021] generalizes across much of the historic usage of the programmed-custom layout model.
 Programmed-custom tends to work well for circuits that are highly structured, repetitive, and parametric - i.e. SRAMs, and not much else.

-- FIXME:
-- cite SRAM22/ Substrate [@kumar2023]
+Contemporary work including [@kumar2023] further extended layout21 and [@fritchmancim2021] to produce an SRAM compiler framework in SkyWater's 130nm open-source technology.

 ## `Layout21`'s Layered Design

-FIXME: write

-- general approach
-- rust
-- raw/ direct mode

 This work's primary tool for programmed custom layout design is the [layout21](https://github.com/dan-fritchman/layout21) library.
 Layout21 is designed to be layered and modular, and to support a modular and diverse set of layout programming applications.
 Each conceptual layer general is comprised of (a) an associated layout data model, and (b) code for manipulating its contents.
 Its lowest "raw" layer directly manipulates geometric layout content in a programming model similar to that of `gdstk` or `gdsfactory`.